CrunchyData/postgres-operator/docs/content/tutorial/administrative-tasks.md

 ## Manually Restarting PostgreSQL

 There are times when you might need to manually restart PostgreSQL.
-This can be done, with minimal downtime, by using PGO's rolling update functionality.
-By simply adding or updating a custom annotation to the cluster instance-set's `spec.metadata.annotations` section, the Pod template will change for all instances and trigger a rolling update for the cluster.
+This can be done by adding or updating a custom annotation to the cluster's `spec.metadata.annotations` section.
+PGO will notice the change and perform a [rolling restart]({{< relref "/architecture/high-availability.md" >}}#rolling-update).

 For example, if I have a cluster named `hippo` in the namespace `postgres-operator`, all you need to do is patch the hippo postgrescluster with the following: